mayuridev/myblog/_posts/2021-04-24-CryptoGolf.md

 > Flag: **ptm{sometimes_encryption_can_be_as_bad_as_decryption_ecdb556edcffd}**

 Thank you to team "pwnthem0le" from Politecnico di Torino for hosting such a fun event.
-Also special shoutout to my teammates Lior and Stanley for their work on this problem, we look forward to competing in future hosted CTFs and conferences :)
+Also special shoutout to my teammates Lior and Stanley for their work on this problem.
+We look forward to competing in future hosted CTFs and conferences :)